-Once the surveyor passes a protocol section to the Case Judge, NO ONE but the Case Judge can enter anything into that protocol section.
+Once the Surveyor passes a protocol section to the Case Judge, NO ONE but the Case Judge can enter anything into that protocol section.
 The Case Judge can "look" at the protocol sections at any time prior to Case Judging in an effort to see what information has been gathered and recorded.
-However, NO information can be entered by anyone but the or until the surveyor is done entering information and passes the Protocol to the Case Judge.
+However, NO information can be entered by anyone but the Surveyor until the Surveyor is done entering information and passes the Protocol to the Case Judge.

-Once the Case Judge passes all the protocol sections to the Community Monitor NO ONE but the Community Monitor can enter anything into the protocol.
+Once the Case Judge passes all the protocol sections to the IQR Supervisor, NO ONE but the IQR Supervisor can enter anything into the protocol.